+Both systems aim to provide room-filling sound suitable for various entertainment needs.
 If you're comparing KEF R11 Meta and KEF Reference 2 Meta, both systems are built to enhance your home entertainment experience with strong audio output and advanced features.
-These speakers are ideal for creating a home theatre-like environment with immersive sound output.
-Key differences lie in output power, channel setup, and feature support, which influence performance.
-Support for technologies like Dolby Atmos and DTS enhances the depth and realism of sound.
+Audio enhancements and surround technologies improve clarity and spatial sound performance.
 Modern connectivity options make these systems flexible for different setups and devices.
+Differences in power output, channel configuration, and audio technologies can impact overall sound performance.

 Top Differences